bridgecrew-perf6/utk-libraries-deployment-docs/docs/source/contents/buddy.rst

 Because they are used in tandem, you **CANNOT** simply import one yml without the other.
 If you do this, you'll need to tie them together in the end.
 That is also described below.

+Current versions of the yamls are kept in a `private repository <https://github.com/utkdigitalinitiatives/utlibraries_deployment>`_.
+Sanitized versions of the pipelines are also stored here for documentation sake.

 #########################################
 2022 Build, Test and Deploy Master Branch
 #########################################